streamnative/function-mesh-website/docs/scaling.md

   | AverageUtilizationCPUPercent50 | Auto-scale the number of Pods if 50% CPU is utilized.|
   | AverageUtilizationCPUPercent20 | Auto-scale the number of Pods if 20% CPU is utilized. |

-- Memory usage: auto-scale the number of Pods based on memory utilization, as listed in the following table.
+- Memory usage: auto-scale the number of Pods based on memory utilization.

+  This table lists built-in CPU-based autoscaling metrics.
+If these metrics cannot meet your requirements, you can auto-scale the number of Pods based on customized metrics defined in Pulsar Functions or connectors.
+For details, see [MetricSpec v2beta2 autoscaling](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#metricspec-v2beta2-autoscaling).

   | Option | Description |
   | --- | --- |